 Forward looking statements - this document may include certain forward looking statements, beliefs or opinions, including statements with respect to Urenco's business, financial condition and results of operations.
-These forward looking statements can be identified by including the terms 'believes', 'plans', 'anticipates', 'targets', 'aims', 'continues 'expects', 'extends', 'hopes', 'may', 'will', 'would', 'could' or 'should', or, in each comparable terminology.
+These forward looking statements can be identified by the use of forward looking terminology, including the terms 'believes,' 'plans', 'anticipates,' 'targets', 'aims', 'continues,' 'expects', 'extends', 'hopes', 'may', 'will', 'would', 'could' or 'should', or, in each case, their negative or other various or comparable terminology.

 These statements are made by the Urenco Limited Directors in good faith based on the information available to them at the date of this report and reflect the Urenco Limited Directors' beliefs and expectations.
-By their nature, these statements involve risk and uncertainty because they relate to events and depend on circumstances that may or of factors could cause actual results and developments to differ materially from those expressed or implied by the forward looking statements, including, without limitation, those factors set out under 'Risks and Risk Management' on page 48-53 of this document.
+By their nature, these statements involve risk and uncertainty because they relate to events and depend on circumstances that may or may not occur in the future.
+A number of factors could cause actual results and developments to differ materially from those expressed or implied by the forward looking statements, including, without limitation, those factors set out under 'Risks and Risk Management' on pages 48-53 of this document.

 No representation or warranty is made that any of these statements or forecasts will come to pass or that any forecast results will be achieved.
-Forward looking statements speak only as at the date of this document and Urenco obligations or undertaking to release any update of, or revisions to, any forward looking statements in this document.
-No statement in the document is intended to be, or intended to be construed as a profit forecast or profit estimate.
+Forward looking statements speak only as at the date of this document and Urenco and its advisers expressly disclaim any obligations or undertaking to release any update of, or revisions to, any forward looking statements in this document.
+No statement in the document is intended to be, or intended to be construed as, a profit forecast or profit estimate.
 As a result, you are cautioned not to place any undue reliance on such forward looking